In this guide

 - What's the minimum size for a meaningful hedge?

-- PolyGram imposes no floor threshold, though an effective hedge necessitates sufficient deployment to address a material share of your exposure.
-Even modest positions deliver partial risk mitigation alongside valuable market intelligence.
+- PolyGram imposes no floor threshold, though an effective hedge demands sufficient capital to neutralise a material share of your exposure.
+Even modest hedges deliver partial protection and valuable market intelligence.

 - Can businesses use prediction markets for hedging?

-- Absolutely — numerous organisations, particularly those operating in blockchain and financial technology sectors, employ prediction markets for operational risk management.
-Adoption is accelerating as available liquidity expands.
+- Absolutely — numerous organisations, particularly within cryptocurrency and financial technology sectors, employ prediction markets for operational risk management.
+This application is expanding as market depth and trading activity increase.